danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 ## setup()

-While the previous chapter discussed the data capture underlying the interaction with input devices, this chapter follows the concepts of input and output to introduce the idea of the abstract machine.
-This refers to the creation of rules by a self-operating machine, widely known as an abstract machine or Turing machine.
+While the previous chapter discussed the data capture underlying the interaction with input devices, this chapter follows the concepts of %input% and %output% to introduce the idea of the %abstract machine%.
+This refers to the creation of %rules% by a self-operating machine, widely known as an abstract machine or %Turing machine%.
 It was mathematician and computer scientist Alan Turing who first described this machine in his famous article "On Computable Numbers, with an Application to the Entscheidungsproblem," published in 1936.[^Turing] He used the term *universal computing machine* to theorize a model that describes how a machine "can be used to compute any computable sequence,"[^Turing1] i.e. how a machine operates, and follows a predetermined sequence of instructions that process input and produce output.

 More specifically, the Turing machine is capable of six types of fundamental operations (at the time there wasn't a thing named computer) including read, write, move left, move right, change state and halt/stop.
 Turing suggested these operations could be performed by running an endless tape (that worked like memory does in a modern computer) with instructions on what symbols to read and write, as well as how to move.
 These instructions constitute the fundamental principles of the Turing machine,[^visualization] but also modern computing, with the capability to compute numeric tasks and automate various processes.
 These instructions from a base level of computing seem to underwrite the wider processes of production, consumption and distribution of contemporary (informational) capitalism as we partly covered in the last chapter.

 ![turing](ch5_1.png)
 :   *Figure 5.1: An illustration of the Turing Machine[^TuringGraph]*

-This chapter will explore how instructions are fundamental elements of adaptive systems, focusing on how rules are performed, and how they might produce unexpected and/or complex results.
+This chapter will explore how %instructions% are fundamental elements of adaptive systems, focusing on how rules are performed, and how they might produce unexpected and/or complex results.

 Focusing on rules and instructions is not something only programmers do, but also something you do when following a knitting/weaving pattern[^laczko] or recipe (as we will see with the preparation of tofu in the next chapter).
 Artists have also produced instruction-based works of art, as is the case of the Fluxus and Conceptual Art movements of the 1960s and 1970s that set out to challenge art's object-ness, and encourage its "dematerialization."[^Lippard] There are many examples of commentators making the connection between these instruction-based works and computational art.[^Cox] For instance, the survey exhibition "Programmed: Rules, Codes, and Choreographies in Art, 1965-2018",[^exhibition] organized by Christiane Paul at the Whitney Museum of American Art (2018-19), explored how instruction-based practices have both responded to, and been shaped by technologies.
 The work of conceptual artist Sol Le Witt is one of the obvious examples here and demonstrates how even when based on a set of instructions, the outcome might be different depending on how the instructions are interpreted by others.
 For example, the work *Wall Drawing #289* consists of three simple instructions, but does not specify the angles and length of the lines: